Alumni Associate Research Fellows

 Karoliina Rajala, 2019

-Research Topic: The Russian Military-Industrial Complex and Military Cooperation in Central Asia
+Research Title: The Russian Military-Industrial Complex and Military Cooperation in Central Asia

 Karoliina Rajala is an Associate Research Fellow at the OSCE Academy and an independent researcher.
 She also works as a freelance journalist, writing primarily on the EU, Russia and Central Asia.
 Karoliina has obtained a MSc degree in Economics and Business Administration from the Turku School of Economics and is currently carrying out postgraduate studies at the College of Europe in Natolin where she focuses on the EU’s external relations.
 Previously, Karoliina has worked as a research assistant at the Ministry of Defence of Finland and accumulated experience from the European External Action Service, two missions of the Ministry for Foreign Affairs of Finland as well as Carnegie Europe.
 Karoliina’s research interests focus primarily on the Russian military industry as well as environmental cooperation in Russia.